 Contact: Jennifer Allen/Founder & Executive Director Aspergers101 and “Driving with Autism” initiative (210) 241-2922 * firstname.lastname@example.org

-The Samuel Allen Law: New Law Protects Texas Drivers diagnosed with Autism or Hearing Impairment
+The Samuel Allen Law: New Law Protects Texas Drivers diagnosed with Autism, Hard of Hearing or are Deaf

 Registration Process with Texas DMV

 Form VTR-216 (left) must be completed by a licensed physician if the applicant has a physical health condition or a licensed physician, licensed psychologist, or a non-physician mental health professional if the applicant has a mental health condition.
 Form VTR-216 is available online at www.TxDMV.gov or you may click on the form to download here.
 Texas DMV: (512) 465-1484

 Most common diagnoses include: Autism, Asperger Syndrome, Mild intellectual disability, Deafness, Hard of Hearing, Speech & languages disorders, Expressive Language Disorder, Down Syndrome, Post-Traumatic Stress Disorder, Deafness, Brain Injury or Parkinson’s Disease.